Shreyashahu/Plant-Disease-Detection-Model/README.md

-Got it!
-Here’s the cleaned-up README without any images:

----

 # 🌿 Plant Disease Detection

 This project helps farmers detect plant diseases using Deep Learning.
 We use a Convolutional Neural Network (CNN) built with PyTorch to classify leaf images into **39 different disease categories**.
 The model is trained on the popular PlantVillage dataset.